ibm-cloud-docs/workload-protection/cspm-best-practices.md

 ### Predefined compliance policies
 {: #cspm-best-practices-manage-policies-compliance}

-Predefined policies are updated regularly with fixes, new parameters and checks, and with new versions of the compliance program.
-You have available many predefined policies such as {{site.data.keyword.cloud_notm}} resources with {{site.data.keyword.cloud_notm}} Framework for Financial Services, Digital Operational Resilience Act (DORA), CIS {{site.data.keyword.cloud_notm}} Foundations Benchmark, or PCI.
+With the new versions of the compliance programs including {{site.data.keyword.cloud_notm}} Framework for Financial Services, Digital Operational Resilience Act (DORA), CIS {{site.data.keyword.cloud_notm}} Foundations Benchmark, the PCI standards and many others, the predefined policies are updated and new parameters and checks are added on a regular basis.

 When you start implementing CSPM for {{site.data.keyword.cloud_notm}}, your services will be evaluated against all available {{site.data.keyword.cloud_notm}} controls (All Posture Findings) and the CIS {{site.data.keyword.cloud_notm}} Foundations Benchmark and you can apply other policies as described next.